History of the Jews in Wieluń: Key dates in the history of Wielun's Jewish community

-1655: A Swedish army occupies Wielun as part of the Swedish invasion of Poland.
-The town is almost completely destroyed.

 1712: The Jewish revival in Wielun (in the course of the 18th century) leads to the appointment of the first rabbi, Rabbi Yeoshua Hashil.
 By the late 18th century, Wielun has about 1,000 Jewish inhabitants.

-1777: Two Jewish families are mentioned in the historical records of the town.
-They are the first Jews to be officially settled in the town after 170 years.

-1793–1806: During the Prussian occupation, there is a marked increase in the size of the town's Jewish population.

-1799: Four members of the community buy an old house from a local priest; this house is subsequently used as a synagogue until 1837.

-1800 to 1850: The Jewish community grows in Wielun to the point where it becomes autonomous and more structured.
-A synagogue council is created.

 1841: There are over 500 Jewish families in Wielun; a synagogue, made of masonry, has been successfully completed.

 1850s: Previously Jews buried their dead in the cemetery of Działoszyn.
 In the early 1850s a local cemetery was acquired due to an epidemic of cholera.

 1894: The position of rabbi in Wielun becomes vacant and Rabbi Menachem Greenberg is appointed; he is Chief Rabbi of Wielun until his death in 1931.

 1913: The Pontnev tragedy is widely reported across Poland: a Jewish family is murdered by a Polish mob near Wielun.

 1931: The position of rabbi in Wielun becomes vacant and Rabbi Chanoch Gad Justman is appointed; he is Chief Rabbi of Wielun until WW2.